microsoft/fast/packages/fast-element/docs/roadmap.md

 ## Short-term

-* **Feature**: Dependency injection infrastructure, including simple decorator-based property injection for `FastElement`.
 * **Test**: Testing infrastructure and test coverage.
 * **Fix**: Improve subscription cleanup on complex observable expressions.
+* **Feature**: Dependency injection infrastructure, including simple decorator-based property injection for `FastElement`.
 * **Feature**: Add a `compose` directive that allows arbitrary logic to choose a template or element to render.
 * **Feature**: Improve `when` to enable if/else scenarios.
-* **Feature**: Add `slotted` and `children` decorator that internally observed slotted or child elements, providing a simple callback, and constructs a standard JS Array of selected nodes, which can be bound in templates.

 ## Medium-term